-Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (may I remind you to avoid frikandel at all costs!)
+Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (avoid frikandel at all costs!)

-Pizza and pasta are of course reliable options.
-Yam Yam or branches of De Pizzabakkers can be recommended and we’re dying to try out Casa Sabatelli a small but gorgeous and authentic Italian restaurant serving home-made wholewheat pasta with the added benefit of an extensive kids menu.
-Do also consider brasseries like De Ysbreeker and Wildschut some of which have kids’ menus and where they might enjoy fish, pasta or burgers as well as snacks known as borrel.
-If you’re looking for places that specifically cater to children, we have found Mazzo, the Ij-Kantine and Café Amsterdam to be particularly good – the first two with dedicated play areas and the latter with a nice children’s menu.
-Perhaps more importantly they are all cool grown-up places that we like to hang out too.
+Of all the Amsterdam restaurants, our favourites when we’re with little people are places that specifically cater for children, we have found Mazzo, the Ij-Kantine and Café Amsterdam to be particularly good – the first two with dedicated play areas and the latter with a nice children’s menu.
+Perhaps more importantly they are all grown-up places that we like to hang out too.

 There are also other places to consider:

 For breakfast/brunch/lunch, Bakkerswinkel, Pain Quotidien and Bagels and Beans are all safe bets.
-Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous new Sticky Fingers.
+Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous Sticky Fingers.

 For fishfinger-lovers, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.

 For tea, pancakes are an obvious win.
 Aside from the dreaded Pancake Boat we particularly enjoy Boederij Meerzicht but its a little out of town and any Central Amsterdam pancake restaurant is a safe bet.
 On a sunny day make sure you head to Pisa for the best ice creams in town.